tuomokar/Movie-theater-seat-service/documentation/hourBookkeeping.md

 - made the CustomerServingUI class a bit more user friendly and secure
 - added a sequence diagram and updated the class diagram
 - did some general thinking related to the project

+**Thursday 15/10/2015, 4 hours**
+- ditched the text UI and moved to complete GUI

+**Friday 16/10/2015, 6 hours**
+- added functionality the GUI and wrestled with some bugs

+**Saturday 17/10/2015, 10 hours**
+- added functionality the GUI and wrestled with some bugs
+- added class to handle any input errors and wrote tests for it
+- went through every class and did some refactoring and updated javadoc

+**Sunday 18/10/2015, (hours to be added)**
+- squashed any remaining bugs and finished the GUI
+- separated the logic from the UI better with class UILogicHandler
+- ..